→ → Live system installation

 - Select your keyboard layout:

 - Disk partitioning.
 Assumed is that your disk is blank.
-You can choose automatic partitioning (Erase disk option), the installer will automatically partition your disk.
+Choose automatic partitioning (Erase disk option), the installer will automatically partition your disk.
 Type-in the password you wish to use for the full disk encryption.
 Leave it out if you do NOT want disk encryption:

 - Create a user: